open-organization/open-org-distributed-work-guide/szacks-building-cohesive-remote-teams.md

 This allows the team to utilize each individual for the aspects that they can best contribute.
 One person may be better at external communication, another at learning new things quickly and a third at graphic arts.
 These attributes are often not advertised, but learned during personal interaction, such as coffee/smoking breaks, eating lunch together or going to the bar after work.
-In a remote environment, people are often given tasks appropriate to their professional profile, but not not necessarily based on their personal ability.
+In a remote environment, people are often given tasks appropriate to their professional profile, but not necessarily based on their personal ability.

 As a member of a team, you often have to trust your teammates and understand what they mean when they say something.
 For example, if someone says "I'll have it done by tomorrow", that can mean a lot of different things, from a practical perspective.